El Port de la Selva

 El Port de la Selva (/ca/) is a municipality in the comarca of the Alt Empordà in Catalonia, Spain, on the Costa Brava.
 It is situated on the northern coast of the Cap de Creus and is an important fishing port and tourist centre.
 The romanesque abbey of Sant Pere de Rodes is particularly notable.

+El Port de la Selva, seen from above the abbey of Sant Pere de Rodes.